SPCA of TN

 They communicate when they’re feeling happy, sad, nervous, fearful and angry, and they use their faces and bodies to convey much of this information.
 Dog body language is an elaborate and sophisticated system of nonverbal communication that, fortunately, we can learn to recognize and interpret.

 Although dogs and cats cannot speak, they can still let us know when they are happy or angry.
 We can tell what they are saying by how they look and the sounds they make.
 Dogs are happy when there body is relaxed.
-The head is held slightly raised, tail ether still or in slow wag, the tongue Hans out in relaxed manner.
+The head is held slightly raised, tail ether still or in slow wag, the tongue hangs out in relaxed manner.

 Although dogs do use sounds and signals, much of the information that they send is through their body language, specifically the facial expressions and body and body postures.
 Understand what your dog is saying.